jhpyle/docassemble/_docs/logic.md

 while trying to formulate a question, it will interrupt itself in order to go find the a definition for that variable.

-Whenever **docassemble** comes back from one of these excursions to find the definition of a variable, it does not pick up where it left off; it starts from the beginning again.
+Whenever a Steward comes back from one of these excursions to find the definition of a variable, it does not pick up where it left off; it starts from the beginning again.